Whiplash Injury Compensation Claims

 The impact that whiplash can have on a victim can be significant and can result in extended periods of time off from work, loss of earnings, inability to carry out normal daily tasks and a host of associated conditions, including emotional and psychological complaints.

-If you have a valid whiplash injury claim, our experienced solicitors will be happy to help you on a 100% No Win No Fee basis.
-This means there are no upfront payments, no hidden fees and if we cannot win your case, you won’t pay a penny.
+If you do have a valid whiplash injury claim, an experienced solicitor will be happy to help you on a 100% No Win No Fee basis.
+This means there are no upfront payments, no hidden fees and if they cannot win your case, you won’t pay a penny.

-If you would like to find out if you are eligible to make a no win no fee whiplash claim, contact us today for a free case assessment.
+If you would like to find out if you are eligible to make a no win no fee whiplash claim, call 0800 678 1410 today for a free case assessment.

 If you would like to read more about whiplash, including common causes, treatment, compensation amounts and the claims process, our comprehensive guide below will help to provide the answers you need.